lowlydba/mentalhealth.day/docs/index.md

 - **Practice gratitude** - Remind yourself daily of things you are grateful for.
 Be specific.
 Write them down at night, or replay them in your mind.
 - **Focus on positivity** - Identify and challenge your negative and unhelpful thoughts.
 - **Stay connected** - Reach out to your friends or family members who can provide emotional support and practical help.
+- **Honor your sensory needs** - If you’re sensitive to noise, crowds, or other stimuli, create or seek out a low-sensory environment where you can recharge without feeling overwhelmed.

 <br/>